How to Build Your First Gaming PC (2026)

 - Plugging the monitor into the motherboard instead of the GPU

-- Fans mounted backwards — check the airflow arrow on the fan frame before screwing it in.
-Front/bottom = intake, rear/top = exhaust
+- Fans mounted backwards — check the airflow arrow before screwing them in

-- Mixing ARGB and RGB headers — they use different voltages and connectors.
-ARGB is 3-pin 5V, RGB is 4-pin 12V.
-Plugging into the wrong header can fry your fans
+- Mixing ARGB and RGB headers — they use different voltages, plugging into the wrong one can fry your fans

 You’ve built your first PC.
-The first boot is one of the best feelings in PC gaming.
+The first successful boot is genuinely one of the best feelings in PC building — especially after the troubleshooting.
 Welcome to the other side.